-Jen Fox identifies Seven ways training your body prepares you to be fit for life, regardless of your age.
+Jen Fox identifies seven ways of training your body to prepare you to be fit for life, regardless of your age.

 When you condition your body, you perform exercises that increase your speed, strength, endurance, and flexibility.
-While, of course, younger people usually like to exercise, middle-aged to older people will also benefit enormously from doing some regular training.
+While younger people usually like to exercise, middle-aged to older people will also benefit enormously from doing some regular training.

 It can help around the house

 Training can help you with things you might never have considered, even items around the house.
 If you are an older person, this can be a huge benefit.
 Let us suppose that you want to change your window blinds.
 In the past, you would probably have purchased one from a local merchant who also offered to send some people over to do it for you.
 Although you were paying extra for the installation, you just found it too exhausting to do it yourself.
 However, now you feel that you could run up a mountain, a step ladder is a laughing matter.
 You are more likely to order from an online store like Blinds Direct and do it yourself, and you may even see taking down and rehanging blinds as just another opportunity to slip in a workout!

 It is less exhausting to move to a new location

 Moving requires a lot of heavy lifting.
 With all the physical exertion: boxes to pack and lift, furniture to move, and appliances to load into a truck, it can be pretty exhausting.
 While moving is strenuous for everyone, it is much easier if you have been training your body for some time.
 You find heavy things less heavy, and carrying and lifting all sorts of things for hours on end tends to be far less exhausting.